anushadatar/Pipelined-Shell/reports/proposal.md

 2. Meet to consolidate basic shell design and finalize product to build off of.
 This will be done by all team members and should result in a consolidated file.
 3. Explore future goals (do basic research, find resources, etc.):
 - Text Editor : Anusha
-- Piping and Redirection : Prava
+- Piping, Redirection and Globbing : Prava
 - Fun Commands : Allison
 - Easter Eggs : Allison and Prava